Top of Page

 Costs of cloud computing services of which is recognized as systems operation and maintenance is mostly consisted of depreciation costs, license costs, personnel costs, outsourcing costs, and office rent costs.
 These upfront costs tend to increase due to expansions of service facilities, new service developments, and increases in personnel.
 We may not be able to cover the current cloud computing services’ costs and/or an increase in such costs, which could result in profit decrease, if we fail to accumulate cloud computing service revenues as planned, due, for example, to weak demand and/or slow migration to cloud, or if we experience cancellations (whole or partial) or severe pricing pressure.

 As for consumer network services, compared to enterprise network services, its market trends rapidly change and revenue and income volatility tends to be large.
 Due to our limited brand recognition among consumers, in addition to direct sales, we leverage indirect sales channels such as sales partners and MVNE through which we provide our services to other MVNOs to grow consumer mobile services.
-We may not be able to maintain or expand our revenue and operating profit according to plan if, for example, we fail to acquire customers according to our plan, if we are forced to lower our prices due to competition, if the number of our sales partners and MVNE clients as well as their business transactions do not increase but decrease, if our creditability is damaged due to service problems, if we are faced with greater than expected amount of communication service costs such as interconnectivity charge and data communication charges and depreciation costs in order to maintain service quality, or if the unit price of interconnectivity charges by mobile carriers for mobile infrastructure does not decrease as much as expected and thus creates a gap between our estimates and the actual results.
+We may not be able to maintain or expand our revenue and operating profit according to plan if, for example, we fail to acquire customers according to our plan, if we are forced to lower our prices due to competition, if the unit price of interconnectivity charges and purchasing cost of voice communication from mobile carriers for our mobile infrastructure do not decrease as much as expected and thus creates a gap between our estimates and the actual results, if the number of our sales partners and MVNE clients as well as their business transactions do not increase but decrease, if our creditability is damaged due to service problems, if we are faced with greater than expected amount of communication service costs such as interconnectivity charge and data communication charges and depreciation costs in order to maintain service quality.
+As regards to our pricing for consumer mobile services, we provide new plans as appropriate by considering factors such as overall competitive landscape, interconnectivity charge and voice communication costs.

 Regarding IIJ Group’s SG&A expenses, personnel-related expenses, office rent expenses, sales commission expenses, commission expenses, advertising expenses and others have been increasing every year along with business developments.
 They could increase more than expected.
 Also, if gross profit of network services, systems integration, and ATM operation business do not increase or rather decrease, we may be faced with profit deterioration as increasing SG&A expenses cannot be absorbed.

 We have been aggressively investing in new businesses, services and solution developments to further grow our business over the medium to long term.
 Such investments include an increase in human resources, acquisition of network equipment and capital expenditures including software development.
-As for the number of employees, we had 3,353 and 3,583 employees as of March 31, 2019 and 2020 respectively.
-The number of employees increased by 150 and 230 in the fiscal years ended March 31, 2019 and 2020 respectively.
-Capital expenditures, including assets acquired by finance leases, for the fiscal years ended March 31, 2019 and 2020 were JPY15,083 million and JPY15,150 million respectively.
-Depreciation and amortization for property and equipment (capital expenditure related depreciation and amortization) for the fiscal years ended March 2019 and 2020 were JPY13,867 million and JPY14,422 million respectively.
+As for the number of employees, we had 3,805 and 4,147 employees as of March 31, 2021 and 2022, respectively.
+The number of employees increased by 222 and 342 in the fiscal years ended March 31, 2021 and 2022 respectively.
+Capital expenditures, including assets acquired by finance leases, for the fiscal years ended March 31, 2021 and 2022 were JPY15,151 million and JPY16,130 million, respectively.
+Depreciation and amortization for property and equipment (capital expenditure related depreciation and amortization) for the fiscal years ended March 2021 and 2022 were JPY14,457 million and JPY15,090 million respectively.

 We started providing cloud services from December 2009 and have been continuously investing in data centers, servers, storage, network equipment, and software in order to meet customers’ demand, as well as to continuously enhance service functions.
 Along with our investment, costs such as depreciation and amortization have been increasing.
-Revenues for our cloud computing services for the fiscal years ended March 31, 2019 and 2020 were JPY20.1 billion and JPY23.6 billion, respectively.
-Capital expenditures related to domestic cloud computing services were JPY1.9 billion and JPY2.6 billion for the fiscal years ended March 31, 2019 and 2020 respectively.
+Revenues for our cloud computing services for the fiscal years ended March 31, 2021 and 2022 were JPY26.2 billion and JPY28.7 billion, respectively.
+Capital expenditures related to domestic cloud computing services were JPY2.8 billion and JPY2.3 billion for the fiscal years ended March 31, 2021 and 2022, respectively.

 We have been providing mobile services to both enterprises and consumers from January 2008 by purchasing mobile network infrastructure mainly from NTT Docomo, as an MVNO.
-The total (sum of enterprise and consumer) mobile services revenues for the fiscal years ended March 31, 2019 and 2020 were JPY42.0 billion and JPY46.1 billion respectively.
-The total number of mobile service subscription was approximately 2.74 million and 3.03 million as of March 31, 2019 and March 31, 2020 respectively.
+The total (sum of enterprise and consumer) mobile services revenues for the fiscal years ended March 31, 2021 and 2022 were JPY47.5 billion and JPY40.7 billion respectively.
+The total number of mobile service subscription was approximately 3.25 million and 3.51 million as of March 31, 2021 and 2022, respectively.
 Along with mobile services revenue growth and subscription growth, we need to increase the contracted mobile bandwidth we purchase from NTT Docomo and others.
-Along with our service launch of full MVNO services in March 2018, we had additional fixed cost for our network services, consisting mainly of depreciation costs for our Home Location Register (HLR) and Home Subscriber Server (HSS) systems, and the accumulation of monthly payments to NTT Docomo for network remodeling.
-Full MVNO service revenues for the fiscal year ended March 31, 2019 and 2020 were JPY0.7 billion and JPY1.4 billion.
-The revenue growth has been absorbing such fixed cost increase.

 We have been enhancing our overseas business developments such as network services including cloud services and systems integration to meet mainly network and systems demands of Japanese companies heading overseas to seek business opportunities.
-As of the filing of this document, we have 10 overseas consolidated subsidiaries and two overseas equity method investees.
+As of the filing of this document, we have 11 overseas consolidated subsidiaries and two overseas equity method investees.
 In addition to the existing subsidiaries in Singapore, Thailand, China, Hong Kong, Indonesia and Vietnam, we may obtain more subsidiaries by establishing new companies and/or by co-working with local companies to seek greater business opportunities, as the need for IT is stronger in these regions compared to the United States and Europe.
-Our overseas business is smaller than our domestic business.
-Overseas business revenues for the fiscal years ended March 31, 2019 and 2020 were JPY7.7 billion and JPY8.5 billion, respectively.
-As for income, operating profit was JPY0.1 billion and JPY0.3 billion for the fiscal years ended March 31, 2019 and 2020, respectively.
-IIJ and IIJ-Global together had injected capital of JPY4,512 million into our overseas consolidated subsidiaries and equity method investees by the fiscal year ended March 31, 2020.
-Also, as of March 31, 2020, IIJ and IIJ-Global together had lent a total of JPY222 million to four of our overseas consolidated subsidiaries.
+Overseas business revenues for the fiscal years ended March 31, 2021 and 2022 were JPY8.3 billion and JPY17.8 billion, respectively.
+As for income, operating profit was JPY0.4 billion and JPY1.2 billion for the fiscal years ended March 31, 2021 and 2022, respectively.
+IIJ and IIJ-Global together had injected capital of JPY4,619 million into our overseas consolidated subsidiaries and equity method investees by the fiscal year ended March 31, 2022.
+Also, as of March 31, 2022, IIJ and IIJ-Global together had lent a total of JPY241 million to three of our overseas consolidated subsidiaries.
 We may establish overseas subsidiaries in other regions and add overseas offices by working together with local companies.
+In April 2021, in order to strengthen our Singaporean business which is a core of the ASEAN business, we purchased a prominent Singaporean system integrator PTC for 44 million Singaporean Dollar, equivalent to JPY3,632 million, and made it our consolidated subsidiary.
 The overseas business, compared to the domestic business, is exposed to various uncertainties including regulatory, economic, religious, cultural, geopolitical, and diplomatic risks.
 Although we strive to comply with the necessary regulations, failure to comply with foreign regulations such as the U.S. Foreign Corrupt Practices Act (“FCPA”) or failure to appropriately comply with local regulations due to inadequate internal control could impose a negative impact on our business.

 We lease most of our service facilities, such as data centers and office facilities, from third-party vendors.
 If costs of electricity suddenly increase and we are unable to renegotiate price increases with data center owners, if we fail to pass such price increases on to our customers, or if the supply of electricity becomes unstable or inadequate, we may be forced to pay additional costs to acquire electricity.

-Although no such incident has occurred, if suppliers of telecommunication lines, network equipment, and service facilities for which we depend on third-party vendors are not provided, are faced with supply difficulties or fail to deliver within an appropriate period of time, we may experience service interruptions for long hours, or we may not be able to provide services.
+Although no such incident has occurred, if suppliers of telecommunication lines, equipment, and service facilities for which we depend on third-party vendors are not provided, are faced with supply difficulties or fail to deliver within an appropriate period of time due to factors including the shortage in supply of semiconductor, we may experience service interruptions for long hours, or we may not be able to provide services.
 In such a case, our results of operations and our financial condition could be negatively impacted.

 In order to maintain and improve the quality of our service offerings, we may need to increase investment in servers, network equipment, and software, or increase leasing volume of data communications, as well as infrastructure, beyond expectations.
 Although we believe we have been appropriately managing our service facilities, if we fail to appropriately manage our service facilities, leading to deterioration of service quality, or fail to differentiate our services from competitors, or if we need to make greater facility investment than expected or if we invest excessively, our results of operations and our financial condition may be significantly adversely impacted.